apatel211/cypress-docker/README.md

-Install docker
-Open terminal
+npx install cypress - if cypress is not installed npx cypress version - check the version npx cypress open - run the cypress

-Run this command
+Install docker Open terminal Run this command

 To check if Docker container is running use command docker ps -a